grafana/explore-logs/docs/sources/ordering/_index.md

 ![Screenshot of Explore Logs on a page with lots of graphs](../images/screenshots/sea-of-graphs.png)

 If you find yourself on a page with lots of graphs, you might want to sort them in a way that makes sense to you.
-You can do this in Explore Logs by clicking on the **Sort by** dropdown in the top right corner of the page.
+You can do this in Explore Logs using the **Sort by** dropdown in the top right toolbar.

 By default the graphs are sorted by **Most relevant** where we prioritise graphs with more volatile data.
 For example, the graphs with the most spikes or dips will be shown first.